Underground Petroleum Storage System Regulation

 Council can appoint any employee as someone to inspect a UPSS.

-Please note that Council may charge a fee for the inspections and this is issued to the owners/personnel responsible for the UPSS management.
+Please note that Council will charge a fee for the inspections and this is issued to the owners/personnel responsible for the UPSS management.

 The best practice guidelines for forecourt runoff management can be found here.